Profiling & Optimizing Go Training

 Day One

-• Learn how to properly buffer readers and writers
+• Understand how to buffer readers and writers to optimize I/O performance.

 Break